An official website of the United States government

 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.

-Legal assistance Medical Assistance Disposition of Remains List of Veterinarians Insurance VITAL RECORDSAttorneys at law are one of the biggest professional guilds in Guatemala.
+Legal assistance Hospitals, Labs, and Pharmacies in Guatemala City Disposition of Remains Insurance VITAL RECORDSAttorneys at law are one of the biggest professional guilds in Guatemala.
 As of today, there are approximately 31,000 licensed attorneys along the country and each one of them can act as a Notary.
 Even when is not common to obtain a written contract, it is very important for U.S. citizens to clarify the fee for each service.

 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.